fgrosa/CharmFemtoSim/README.md

-# FemtoSim
+# CharmFemtoSim
-Repository for studies of femtoscopy with MC generators
+Repository for studies of charm femtoscopy with MC generators